-Melissa Klamt – Coach of Nuna Youth Squad
+Melissa Klamt – Coach of National Red Squad

-Mel has been involved with the Nunawading Swimming Club for 20 years, as a swimmer, a swim teacher and began coaching in the Club’s Scholarship coach position in 2007.
-Mel coaches the Nuna Youth Squad and also assistants coaches with other squads within the club.
+Mel has been involved with the Nunawading Swimming Club for over 20 years, as a swimmer, a swim teacher and began coaching in the Club’s Scholarship coach position in 2007.
+Mel coaches the National Red Squad and also assistants coaches with other squads within the club.

 Mel is a Silver Licence coach who has successfully coached swimmers to Australian Age and Open National, and State Age and Open Championship standards.

-Mel has been a member of our Age Nationals team for the past 5 years.
+Mel has been a member of our Age Nationals team for the past 8 years.
 Mel has had success at the Australian Age Championships and Australian SC Championships as well as coaching swimmers to compete internationally at the Maccabi Games (Tel Aviv 2009), World Dwarf Games (Belfast 2009) and the Australian Youth Paralympics Games (2009).
-Mel attended the World Deaf Swimming Championships (San Antonio, Texas 2015) as the Australian Team Coach.
+Mel attended the World Deaf Swimming Championships (San Antonio, Texas 2015) and the Deaflympics (Samsun, Turkey, 2017) as the Australian Team Coach.